University of Latvia

 This is the first time in Latvia that semi-natural grassland restoration is being carried out on such a scale using scientifically cultivated seeds of local wild species.

-- Scientists carry out a rigorous selection process, which includes identifying and mapping Latvia’s valuable meadow plants, identifying wild populations, and harvesting seeds from mother plants.
+• Scientists carry out a rigorous selection process, which includes identifying and mapping Latvia’s valuable grassland plants, identifying wild populations, and harvesting seeds from mother plants.

 The work of IES researchers will provide seed material to restore 240 hectares of project areas.
 These seeds will go directly to farmers, who will transform scientific solutions into a blooming and diverse landscape.